 Do these services lack in anything?

 You cannot argue with the fact that both Jira and Trello offer some carefully constructed features for project management.
-However, one crucial element missing in both these workflow management services is a tool to accurately measure the time someone actually spends doing a task.
-This is important as without this metric, your prediction for project delivery will be widely of the mark.
+However, one crucial element missing in both these workflow management services is a tool to accurately measure the time someone spends doing a task.
+This is important as, without this metric, your prediction for project delivery will be wide of the mark.

-I’m productive is a project management software that incorporates just such a feature.
+I’m producing project management software that incorporates just such a feature.
 Not just that, it also comes loaded with a powerful AI that helps you predict the project delivery date with high accuracy, with a click!
 To learn more, check out their website.